 I trained as a doctor and worked in Melbourne before specialising in psychiatry.
 For over 15 years I was head of the Consultation, Liaison and Emergency Psychiatry Service at Alfred Health before moving to become the director of the Psychosocial Oncology Program at the Peter MacCallum Cancer Centre in Melbourne.
 My team manages all of the psychological and social aspects of cancer care as well as leading a research program.

 As long as I’ve been a doctor I’ve also been a teacher – two decades now.
-I’m an associate professor at Melbourne University, and teach in a range of courses at various universities.
+I’m a professor of psychiatry at Melbourne University, and teach in a range of courses at various universities.
 My students include medical, nursing, pharmacy & social work students and junior doctors in training for various specialties.

 Science is also a passion – and I completed a doctorate in medicine by research in 2004.
 My thesis examined the neurobiology of anxiety disorder using brain imaging techniques.
 I also researched in HIV and a range of other medical conditions, as well as studying the best ways to teach medicine.
 My current research passion is the psychosocial aspects of cancer care.